 - delays in processing building permits which delay tax assessments on new construction.

-Gloucester County Assessor's Office is conducting an in-house reassessment in Harrison Township starting November 2015 continuing through December 2016 effective for the 2017 tax list
+Gloucester County Assessor's Office is conducting an in-house reassessment in Woolwich Township starting July 2019 continuing through December 2019 effective for the 2020 tax list